Updated 30 July 2020

 But with a special DVI to HDMI adapter audio can be transmitted from a DVI source.

 This can only happen if your graphics card can support audio through DVI.

-If you’ve a modern computer, your graphics card would most likely support this feature.
+If you have a modern computer, your graphics card would most likely support this feature.

-DVI was designed to replace DFP connection in older flat panel monitors.
+DVI was designed to replace the DFP connection in older flat-panel monitors.

 There was a time when DVI featured in the home entertainment scene.

 For instance, some DVD players included DVI outputs in addition to component video outputs

 With the appearance of HDMI, DVI is less popular with HDTV and video playback devices like DVD players.

 DVI returned to where it belonged – to the computer world.

 DVI Connection Types